-DHs are identified as key systems to achieve the decarbonization of heating energy in European Cities.
+DHs are identified as key systems to achieve the de-carbonization of heating energy in European Cities.
 (European Commission, 2016) Renewable and waste heat sources are foreseen at the same time as de-carbonized heat sources and the way to guarantee competitive energy costs with limited influence of fossil fuel supply price volatility.
-To achieve this, a transition is needed in DHs, comprising not only measures to improve overall performance (temperature level reductions, improvement of substations, etc.), but to guarantee system viability as a whole in a context (Harrestrup & Svendsen, 2015) of reduced heat loads with the transition to NZEB (Near Zero Energy Buildings).
+To achieve this, a transition is needed in DHs, comprising not only measures to improve overall performance (temperature level reductions, improvement of substations, etc.), but to guarantee system viability as a whole in a Victor Sanchez Zabala Sustainable Construction Division c/ Geldo, Edificio 700, 48160, Derio, Spain +34 661 174 917 vfrancisco.sanchez@tecnalia.com context (Harrestrup & Svendsen, 2015) of reduced heat loads with the transition to NZEB (Near Zero Energy Buildings).

-RELaTED deploys a decentralized, Ultra-Low Temperature (ULT) DH network concept, which allows for the incorporation of low-grade heat sources with minimal constraints, larger shares of renewable energy sources (RES) and distributed heat sources.
-ULT DH reduces operational costs due to fewer heat losses, better energy performance of heat generation plants and extensive use of de-carbonized energy sources at low marginal costs.
+RELaTED deploys a novel concept where Ultra-Low temperature (ULT) DH networks are developed.
+The reduction of supply-line temperature guarantee the incorporation of low-exergy heat sources with minimal constraints.
+At the same time, it enlarge the renewable energy sources based (RES) heat and a reduction in operational cost due to the reduction of heat losses in distribution pipelines.
+All this leads to a better overall performance of heat generation plants and extensive use of de-carbonized energy sources at low marginal costs.